 10 | N | P | Y | 3 | 1 |

-From the table, we can see that data points 1, 2, 4, & 5 are assigned to cluster 1st, and the rest are assigned to the second cluster.
+The table shows that data points 1, 2, 4, & 5 are assigned to cluster 1st, and the rest are assigned to the second cluster.

 S.N. | C1 | C2 | C3 |